GraviBERT: Transformer-based inference for gravitational-wave time series: Acknowledgements code

 We thank François Charton, Nikos Karnesis, Fillipos Kokkinos, Nick Stergioulas and David Trestini for discussions and feedback.
-This work was funded by the Czech Grant Agency (GAČR) under the grant number 21-16583M.
+The authors were funded by the Czech Grant Agency (GAČR) under the grant number 21-16583M.
 The bulk of our computations were carried out at the \texttt{MetaCentrum} cluster in Czechia.
+The code and pretrained models are publicly available at this \href{https://zenodo.org/records/18671949}{link}.